abarbanell/abarbanell.github.io/_posts/2016-01-09-arduino-nginx.md

 In some of my use cases I have a Raspberry Pi to read some sensors, or to connect to an Arduino via USB to use the Arduino's analog input.
-This works without problem, because the Raspberry Pi (any version) is strong enough to use https directly.
+This works without problem, because the any version of the Raspberry Pi is strong enough to use https directly.

 # Arduino and ESP8266